petersteele111/Python-Weather-App/README.md

 I want as much modularity as possible for now regarding finding the temps, formatting and printing the temps, scraping the site for the temps, etc. This may change in the future as I update the program and add more features.
 I will reflect these changes here in the README as necessary.

+This API, while not difficult or overly complex, can be incorporated into a multitude of projects.
+From GUI based weather applications to console based apps.
+Use it however you like!
+I have done the dirty work of digging through the HTML and extracting the relevant information.
+Now it is up to you to utilize this however you see fit!
+I really hope you enjoy this project, and I will be working on creating more features soon.
+I want to add extended forecasts, weekend forecasts, and so much more.

 # Conclusion
 Thank you all for checking out my repo and app.
-This is very much a work in progress and new features and restructuring are done daily.
+This is very much a work in progress and new features and restructuring are done often.
 As mentioned above, if you have any questions, comments, or concerns, please don't hesitate to contact me at info@pbsteele.com and I will be more than happy to read and reply to those messages.

 **This is a work in progress.
 The source code here is released under the GNUv3 License.
 Thank you**